Satyake/COMP44081/README.md

 # Daily Sales Forecasting with N-BEATS

 ## Overview
-- Forecasts **daily sales** using a purely deep-learning architecture (N-BEATS) that automatically captures seasonality, trends, and short-term fluctuations.
+- Forecast **daily sales** using the N-BEATS Model (deep learning-based), which captures trends, seasonality, and short-term changes.
-- Employs a **5-fold time-series split** with a fixed 365-day hold-out per fold to ensure robust generalization.
-- Normalizes inputs via a scaler and inversely transforms predictions back to original units for interpretability.
-- Clips any negative outputs to zero so all forecasts remain non-negative.
-- Evaluates accuracy using **RMSE** (root-mean-square error) on unseen test folds.
-- Provides visual plots overlaying training data, actuals, and forecasts for easy diagnostic review.

-## Technical Details
+## Flow of the code:

 1. **Data Splitting**
    - **Training**: all but the final 365 days of each fold.